jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/reinstalling-a-subcloud-with-redfish-platform-management-service.rst

 - The install values are required for subcloud reinstallation.
 By default, install values are stored in database after a subcloud installation or upgrade, and the reinstallation will re-use these values.
-You can use the following CLI command in the Central Cloud to update them if necessary:
+You can use the following CLI command in the Central cloud to update them if necessary:

   .. code-block:: none